oronymzy/schoolwork/docs/MCC-COMI160-prstSDF.md

 # a presentation for Sir Donald's Fast Food
-This is the Markdown-formatted source for a [reveal.js](https://revealjs.com/) presentation I intended to present to Sir Donald's Fast Food (actually presented to my classmates, since Sir Donald's is fictional).
-Ultimately, it was recreated in LibreOffice Impress as a PPSX to comply with class requirements.
+This is the Markdown-formatted source for a [reveal.js](https://revealjs.com/) presentation I intended to present to Sir Donald's Fast Food (actually presented to my coursemates, since Sir Donald's is fictional).
+Ultimately, it was recreated in LibreOffice Impress as a PPSX to comply with course requirements.
 The slides have been rearranged to match [the accompanying business proposals](MCC-COMI160-sfbpSDF.md).

 ## Sir Donald's fast food
 needs My Irresistible Technology Company!  <!-- .element: class="fragment" -->